-2 Removing the Existing Differential

-☐ Insert a large flat screwdriver or pry-bar through the oil drain hole so that you can stop the differential from rotating.
+2 Removing the Existing Differential ☐ Insert a large flat screwdriver or pry-bar through the oil drain hole so that you can stop the differential from rotating.
 Gently rotate the pinion gear in both directions and observe the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
 This value is referred to as the ring and pinion backlash.

-\Box Rotate the differential center 90° and measure again for accuracy.
+Rotate the differential center 90° and measure again for accuracy.
 Record the average of all measurements.

-2.5 Removing the Differential Center

-Remove all bolts from around the outside of the clamshell.
+Removing the Differential Center 2.5 Remove all bolts from around the outside of the clamshell.
 Gently pry the clamshell apart and remove the differential center.

-Using a pin punch, carefully remove the bearing cups and preload shims from the outside of the housing.

-- NOTE : Be careful not to damage the axle oil seal when removing the bearing cups and shims.
-If it is damaged, a new one will need to be ordered from Land Rover before reassembly. - NOTE : Be sure not to mix up the left and right hand tapered roller bearing cups or preload shims.
+Remove the axle tube from the side of the differential housing.
+Using an arbor press, remove the axle oil seal, both bearing cups and preload shims by pressing on the face of the shims through the housing from the outside.
+NOTE: Be careful not to damage the axle oil seal when removing it.
+If it is damaged, a new one will need to be ordered from Land Rover before reassembly.
+NOTE: Be sure not to mix up the left and right hand tapered roller bearing cups or preload shims.
 Later it will be necessary to know which cup came from which bearing and which shim came from which side of the differential.